fannie1208/CaNet/README.md

 Related material: [[Paper](https://arxiv.org/pdf/2402.11494.pdf)], [[Blog]()]

+## Acknowledgement

+The implementation of training pipeline and evaluation is based on [EERM](https://github.com/qitianwu/GraphOOD-EERM).

 ## What's news

 [2024.02.08] We release the code for the model on six datasets.
 More detailed info will be updated soon.